At GIDOCJHB, we treat patients with a wide range of gastrointestinal conditions, and we use the latest medical advances in the industry.

 - If you would like to look at the general condition of your colon to see if there’s any swollen tissue, ulcers, tumors, inflammation, unexplained objects, and bleeding.

-- If you’ve been diagnosed with Inflammatory bowel disease (IBS) Crohn’s disease, or ulcerative colitis in the past.
+- If you’ve been diagnosed with Inflammatory Bowel Disease (IBD) Crohn’s disease, or ulcerative colitis in the past.

 - If you’ve been exposed to radiation around your abdominal or pelvic area at any point in your life, to treat prior cancer for example.